MBrassey/waviii-token/Whitepaper.md

     Abstract.
-A fungible Token linked 1:1 with the price of Ether (ETH) with a Total Supply of 1,000 waviii.
-This token is responsible for the inner liquidity of the waviii.io *Decentralized Application Development Service Platform*. waviii Token acts as a bridge between the cryptospace or fiat and the waviii marketplace and exchanges where Blockchain Application Services and Benifits can be Purchased using the Token.
+A fungible Token linked 1:1 with the price of Ether (ETH) with a Total Supply of 1,000 waviii. waviii token conducts the inner liquidity of the waviii.io *Decentralized Application Development Service Platform*.
+    It acts as a bridge between the cryptospace or fiat and the waviii marketplace and exchanges where Blockchain Application Services and Benifits can be Purchased using the Token.

 <img align="center" src="Etherscan.io/One_Wav.png">